netxms/netxms-doc/user/management-console.rst

 Business Services is a hierarchy of logical services as defined by administrator.
 Each service can represent combined state of multiple elements.
-For each service in the hierarchy, NetXMS calculates availability percentage and keeps track of all downtime cases.
+For each service in the hierarchy, |product_name| calculates availability percentage and keeps track of all downtime cases.
 To check availability of any particular level, select it in :ref:`object-browser`.